nucleus raphe pallidus

 What is the nucleus raphe pallidus?

-The nucleus raphe pallidus receives afferent connections from the periaqueductal gray, the paraventricular hypothalamic nucleus, central nucleus of the amygdala, lateral hypothalamic area, and parvocellular reticular nucleus.
-Also, the pallidus receives afferents from the medial preoptic area, media
+The nucleus raphe pallidus receives afferent input from the periaqueductal gray, the paraventricular hypothalamic nucleus, the amygdala, and the lateral hypothalamus, indicating integration of emotional and autonomic signals.

-What is the Latin name for the nucleus raphe pallidus?
+What is the function of the nucleus raphe pallidus?

 Related Structures